Neural Active Learning on Heteroskedastic Distributions: Method

 \textbf{Batch Active learning by Diverse Gradient Embeddings ($\mathsf{BADGE}$).} BADGE is a hybridized approach, meant to strike a balance between uncertainty and diversity.
 The algorithm represents data in a hallucinated gradient space before performing diverse selection using the k-means$++$ seeding algorithm \cite{ash2019deep}.
-It proceeds with these steps on each acquisition round: (1) Compute hypothetical labels $\hat{y}(x) = h_{\theta_t}(x)$ for all unlabeled examples.
-(2) Compute gradient embedding for each unlabeled example $g_x = \frac{\partial}{\partial \theta_\text{out}} \ell(f(x;\theta),\hat{y}(x)) \vert_{\theta = \theta_t}$, where $\theta_\text{out}$ refers to the parameters of the output layer.
-(3) Use $k$-means$++$ over the gradient embedding vectors $g_x$ over all unlabeled examples to select a batch of examples $x^*_{\mathsf{BADGE}}$.
+It proceeds with these steps on each acquisition round: